-Dependents, e.g., spouses and children of permit/contract holders, should be marked at choice 10.
+Dependents without Caymanian Status or a work permit, for example spouses and children of permit/contract holders should be marked at choice 10, as Non-Caymanian with NO work permit.

 Ensure that Non-Caymanian children of WORK PERMIT HOLDERS are not recorded in choices 2 to 6, 8, and 9.